TL;DR, what paying a contractor actually costs

 The bottom line

 If you only ever read the headline fee, you are seeing one third of the cost.
 The FX margin and the transfer cost are usually where the real money goes.
-Omnivoo Contract Management is flat $49 per finalized contract, transaction fees passed through at cost with no FX markup, and the contract and tax form built in.
-Compare on /pricing, start on /pay-contractors, or talk to us on /contact.
+Omnivoo Contract Management is $49 per contractor per month, transaction fees passed through at cost with competitive FX and a simple 1% contractor withdrawal fee, and the contract and tax form built in.
+Compare on /pricing, start on how to pay contractors, or talk to us on /contact.

 See also: the best platform to pay international contractors, Deel vs Remote vs Omnivoo for contractor payments, the FX margin guide, and global contractor payment methods compared.